 Marya Brennan, Young Writers Program Director

 Marya taught middle school English and History in San Francisco and Oakland for five years (with a small break in between to travel, write a terrible NaNoWriMo novel, learn and forget Spanish, and adventure through Europe as part of a two-person street circus).
-She’s worked with other literary non-profits like Chapter 510 & the Dept. of Make Believe and the Oakland Book Festival, and is excited to be NaNoWriMo’s Young Writers Program Director.
-She loves writing novels for the same reasons she loves working with young people: they’re hilarious, surprising, and strange, and even when you’re furious with them, you love watching them grow.
-When she’s not working, she’s writing a YA dystopian sci-fi novel set in East Oakland, lying about how much she watches Netflix, or exploring the Bay Area with her husband and little brown dog.
+She’s worked with other literary non-profits like Chapter 510 & the Dept. of Make Believe and the Oakland Book Festival, and is excited to be NaNoWriMo’s Young Writers Program Director because she loves writing, working with young people, and conquering seemingly impossible goals.

 Chris Angotti, Chief Operating Officer

 Chris Angotti is a former middle and high school teacher who believes in encouraging creativity among all ages.
 In his spare time, he tries to make his own things, as well as read, watch, and listen to as much as he can.
 Also, he will never get tired of looking at dogs.
 Here at the office, Chris oversees our nonprofit’s daily operations—including budget, HR, and internal systems—and collaborates with all staff on big-picture strategy and fundraising.